LoyolaChicagoCS/gradhandbook/source/regulations.rst

 Although academic dishonesty can take many forms, in our field it manifests primarily as plagiarism of text or source code.
-The Graduate School Catalog defines plagiarism as "the appropriation for gain of ideas, language or work of another without sufficient public acknowledgement that the material is not one's own."
+The Graduate School Catalog defines plagiarism as "the appropriation for gain of ideas, language or work of another without sufficient public acknowledgment that the material is not one's own."
 As a graduate student, you very likely have a good understanding of the boundaries of what is acceptable and what is not.
-If you are ever uncertain, it is of course best to consult the GPD or another faculty member.
+If you are ever uncertain, it is of course best to consult your instructor, the GPD or another faculty member.

 The penalty for an instance of plagiarism is, at a minimum, failure on the assignment, which may well be tantamount to failure in the course.
 A serious